What is catnip?

 The typical use for catnip is to encourage cats to play, and for this it can be great to incorporate into your environmental enrichment for your cats.
 However, encouraging play isn’t the only use for catnip.

 Given that it can have a calming, soothing effect, catnip can also be great as part of a plan to help reduce a cat’s stress and anxiety when going to the vet, when they need to travel, or even when they’re having urinary issues (note that stress is a major contributing factor to urinary obstruction in cats!).
+I mean just look at this adorable ball of floof who doesn't seem to have a care in the world:

 And catnip doesn’t just help your cats!
 Since it has mosquito-repellent properties, planting catnip in your garden and yard can help to keep the area around your home mosquito-free!
 Which could greatly benefit you—both from a nuisance standpoint, as well as disease-prevention standpoint (West Nile, Zika, etc.).
 And since mosquitoes are how heartworm disease is spread to both cats and dogs, you’ve got even more incentive to keep these flying pests out of and away from your home.